techworkersco/twc-site/notes.md

 # notes

-- header image licensing
+- header image licensing - pexels
+- footer image - ??? pexels?
-- event address is a link?
+- event address is a link to the event page
 - the events/press header doesn't look clickable - the "view more" button is hard to see on the right side of the screen
-- mobile design for header/footer
-- icons set? hand made?

 # todo

-1. respond to TWC new chapter questions
-2. TWC appointment system
+1. add analytics (web/mobile basically)
+2. max existing site content
-3. TWC redesgn
+3. intros summary
+4. new site map based on intros and interviews